-- (A) Current time - B Driving profile and navigation information.
+(A) Current time

+- B Driving profile and navigation information.
 If the user has an active route, both the time and the distance to the destination are displayed.
 If there is no active route, the driving profile is displayed.
-On vehicles with no available driving profile, the current address is displayed whenever there is no active route. - Air conditioning information.
-In vehicles with heated steering wheels or windscreen heating, the corresponding icon is
+On vehicles with no available driving profile, the current address is displayed whenever there is no active route. - C Information about the air conditioning1).
+The current outside temperature is displayed.

-- displayed when these functions are enabled.
-If not, the current outside temperature is displayed. - Telephone information.
-Information regarding your mobile device is displayed: available network signal strength, established Bluetooth connection, unanswered calls, new messages, battery status, etc. - E Number of notifications and customization of the system depending on the user and connectivity.
+- Telephone information.
+Information regarding your mobile device is displayed: available network signal strength, established Bluetooth connection, unanswered calls, new messages, battery status, etc. - (E) Number of notifications and customization of the system depending on the user and connectivity.

-Bottom part of the screen
+Bottom part of the screen^{1]}